No idea ends up where it started.

 By navigating to the Evidence section of your team, you can begin adding Evidence using the + button.
 The Evidence tab is also where you will see other Ideas that have already been added by team members.

-In the same way as adding an Idea, the Summary section provides a space to enter a customer discovery interview transcript, results from a landing page test, and any other relevant information relevant to the evidence.
+In the same way as adding an Idea, the Summary section provides a space to enter a customer discovery interview transcript, results from a landing page test, and any other information relevant to the evidence.
 The bottom section provides a space where pertinent documents and images can be uploaded as well.

 Once Evidence has been added, it can be connected to Ideas, or vice-versa.
 Clicking on the Connections tab will show you any existing connections between the Evidence, and you can also add or edit connections to Ideas.

 Ultimately, the aim is that by rating your Evidence, it will start to give an indication as to how your Ideas are performing, allowing you to ultimately validate or invalidate your Ideas, which may subsequently lead you to pivot.

 You can design Research (researching without a specific outcome in mind to generate new Ideas) or an Experiment (testing a specific Idea to get a precise yes or no result).

 Click the Notifications Icon in the top right navigation bar to open the Notifications drawer.
 You can view Drafts (all unpublished assumptions and evidence) here as well.

 NOTE: Be sure to update your Notification Preferences via your Profile Icon to ensure you're notified when there's an update in your project!

 Commenting in the GLIDR platform is a quick and easy way to let team members know your thoughts on Ideas, Evidence, Experiments or Posts.
 You can also @mention specific teammates if something needs their attention or input.